 Fr.
-David will lead a Bible Study of the Gospel of Luke
+David leads a Bible Study of the Gospel of Luke

 This study is appointed by our Archdiocese for the